sinch/ruby-two-factor-auth/README-part-2.md

 In this part of the tutorial, you will build the Android client app that uses the verification api you built in [part 1](https://www.sinch.com/tutorials/two-factor-authentication-rails/).

-Your finished app will look like so:
+Your finished app will look like so

 ![app screen](images/app-screen.png)